-It is important to remember that when you are preparing your site for your pole building, using fill may result in extra construction costs and here is why.
+It is important to remember that when you are preparing your building site for your pole building, using fill may result in extra construction costs if not done well and here is why.

 Most permitting jurisdictions will require the post holes for your pole building to be dug into native, undisturbed soil to the depth that the engineer calls out on the building plans – usually 4′ or deeper.
 If you will be using fill to prepare your site, this means that the post hole will need be dug through the fill first, then into native soil to the depth the engineer specifies.
 This requires additional labor and machinery and extra length posts – adding some costs to your building project.